Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles: Acoustic Force on a Small Spheroid Particle

 Next, Figure~\ref{fig:parameter_map}(a) shows the absolute value of the total acoustic force, $F = |{\bf F}|$, Eqs.~\eqref{eq:full_force}, \eqref{eq:dipole_force_polarizability}, and \eqref{eq:recoil_force_polarizability}, as dependent on the relative density $\bar{\rho}$ and compressibility $\bar{\beta}$ for $\theta=\pi/4$.
 The plot is divided into four quadrants $\bar{\rho}\lessgtr 1$, $\bar{\beta}\lessgtr 1$ corresponding to different types of acoustic materials.
 The total force in this and all subsequent figures is normalized by $F_0 = \sigma_{\text{geom}} \beta \abs{p_0}^2 /2$, which is the plane-wave radiation pressure force acting on a particle with the extinction cross-section equal to its geometrical cross-section $\sigma_{\text{geom}} = \pi a b$.

 The effectiveness of the lateral force can be characterized by its ratio to the longitudinal force, $F_\perp/F_\parallel \equiv F_y/F_x$.
 The dependence of this ratio on $\bar{\rho}$ and $\bar{\beta}$ is shown in Fig.~\ref{fig:parameter_map}(b).
+Note that in our scenario this parameter map is fully independent of the dimensionless parameter $ka$ (see Appendix \ref{app:magnitude}).
 While the longitudinal force is always positive, the transverse force changes its sign across the line $\bar{\beta}=1$.
-Moreover, one can see that the effectiveness $F_\perp/F_\parallel$ has pronounced extrema and can be considerably enhanced for specific parameter values [the red and blue zones in Fig.~\ref{fig:parameter_map}(b)].
+Moreover, one can see that the effectiveness $F_\perp/F_\parallel$ has pronounced extrema and can be considerably enhanced for specific parameter values [the red and blue zones in Fig.~\ref{fig:parameter_map}(b)], up to one third of the longitudinal force.